|Best for overnight emergencies||Jackery Portable Power Station Explorer 1000||Check Price||

 The Westinghouse gas generator offers 3,600 running watts, which is more than enough for RV appliances, gadgets, and lights.
 It can use gasoline or propane and you’ll get 14 hours of power on a full tank when running about 1,000 watts.
 It sits right in the middle of options in terms of power output and cost, not too little or too cheap, and not overpowered or overpriced.
 It comes ready for campers and RV plugs and outlets.
 While it can’t be used as a whole-home generator if the home is small, it’s designed for providing backup power for a few select household appliances like refrigerators and heat pumps.
 It starts easily and Westinghouse makes dependable generators that work when it matters most.

-The best electric generator for overnight emergencies: Jackery Portable Power Station Explorer 1000
+Best for overnight emergencies: Jackery Portable Power Station Explorer 1000

 The Jackery Explorer 1000 station is a powerful source of electricity and a great substitute for a gas emergency generator.
 On a full charge, the 1,000-watt battery brick can keep a laptop going for over 24 hours and a mini-fridge running for 9 hours.
 It’s ideal for keeping everyone safe and everything connected during an overnight blackout.
 It’s also easy to carry on camping trips, weighing only 22 pounds.
 It can be hooked up to solar panels (not included) but as with most solar generators, it takes a while to charge—about 7 hours of direct sunlight to get to 80-percent power.
 It’s not the cheapest power station, but you’re paying for extra wattage-hours.
 For families on a dark, stormy night, it’s a reliable piece of safety equipment.

-The best electric generator for CPAP machines: Flashfish Portable Power Station
+Best for CPAP machines: Flashfish Portable Power Station

 Those suffering from sleep apnea understand the need for a reliable source of electricity through the night.
 Most CPAP breathing machines run on between 40 and 60 watts.
 The Flashfish Portable Power Station can keep your breathing device going through at least two nights on a full charge.
 This is a lower-wattage power station, so don’t expect to run power tools or hair dryers on the 200-watt generator.
 The power station is quiet, another plus for quality sleep health and weighs only five pounds, making it great for traveling and camping.
 For sleep apnea breathing machines, or simply to keep iPhones fully charged, this little power station does a remarkable job.

-The best electric generator for devices: Goal Zero Yeti 400 Portable Power Station
+Best for devices: Goal Zero Yeti 400 Portable Power Station

 The Yeti power station offers an impressive 600 surge watts and 396Wh of electricity.
 It’s a great tool for charging and using handheld electronics like laptops (50Wh) and GoPro cameras (5Wh).
 It has 2 AC outlets and 2 USB ports.
 The Yeti generator charges to full capacity in about five hours when plugged into the wall and about 13 hours when plugged into a car.
 It is on the heavier side, weighing just under 30 pounds, so it may not be perfect for hauling it out into the woods.
 But for in-home power that doesn’t require gas, it’s a solid choice for keeping gadgets going for 12 hours or more.

-The best electric generator for small appliances: ToGoPower Portable Generator
+Best for small appliances: ToGoPower Portable Generator

 For day trips or night emergencies, this little, inexpensive 35-pound gas generator is a simple and effective way to add power anywhere.
 At less than $200, this cheap gas generator will surprisingly power up 800-watt appliances.
 The ToGoPower Portable Generator is more powerful than most battery-powered stations on the list, but less expensive than big, heavy-duty gas generators.
 It can’t power the entire house, but it’s good for running a fridge and lights for ten hours or more.
 This generator is a cheap emergency device that will get you through a rough night.